Golodirsen: Pharmacokinetics

 Following single or multiple intravenous infusions, the majority of drug elimination occurs within 24 hours of intravenous administration.
 The elimination half-life of golodirsen, in parity with eteplirsen was 3 to 6 hours.

 Clinical benefits

-As a first-generation drug, golodirsen is far away from being curative; clinical trial outcomes have demonstrated the drug to have a marginal effect on ameliorating DMD pathology.
+As a first-generation medication, golodirsen is far away from being curative; clinical trial outcomes have demonstrated it to have a marginal effect on ameliorating Duchenne muscular dystrophy pathology.
 As of December 2019, golodirsen is approved for therapeutic use in the United States, as well as in the countries that automatically recognize the decisions of the US Food and Drug Administration, under the condition that its benefit will be demonstrated in a confirmatory clinical trial.